yazhinia/McDevol/README.md

 ## Command line
 `mcdevol.py -i bamfiles -c contig.fasta`

-`-i | --input` directory in which all bamfiles present
+`-i | --input` directory in which all bamfiles are present

 `-c | --contigs` fasta file of contig sequenes assembled from all samples (sample-wise assembly)